oliverwkim/oliverwkim.github.io/research.md

 ## Working Papers
 <span class="sans">The Distribution of Power: Decentralization and Favoritism in Public Infrastructure</span>, with Catherine D. Wolfram, Susanna B. Berkouwer, Felipe Vial, Eric Hsu, and Edward Miguel.
 Submitted. [<a href="{{ site.url }}/papers/LMCP/LMCP_Political_Economy_Main_Submission_2024_06_04.pdf">Latest Draft (June 2024)</a>] [<a href="{{ site.url }}/papers/LMCP/LMCP_Political_Economy_Main_Submission_2024_06_04.pdf">Online Appendix</a>]

+<em><span class="sans">Abstract:</span></em> 		Political favoritism can harm economic growth by distorting public investment.
+But how can researchers identify political bias without observing government objectives?
+Using granular infrastructure and electoral data, we leverage an institutional feature of Kenya’s nationwide electrification program: a pre-existing transparent allocation formula.
+Despite constitutional reforms decentralizing fiscal expenditures, pro-government areas received 46% more electrified villages and 35% more household connections than allocated by the formula.
+Favoritism was exerted by national offices—not Members of Parliament or local construction managers.
+The benefits of central coordination, technical capacity, and economies of scale may expose infrastructure to continued political capture despite decentralization.

 <span class="sans">Privilège Exorbitant?
 The Developmental Effects of the CFA Franc</span>, with Abdoulaye Cissé and Joel Ferguson.

 <span class="sans">Land Reform in Taiwan, 1950-1961: Effects on Agriculture and Structural Change</span>, with Jen Kuan Wang. [<a href="{{ site.url }}/papers/KimWang_Taiwan.pdf">Latest Draft (July 2024)</a>]